-- (MOD 65536) [or DOUBLEBYTE; or additionally, for Interlisp-D only, WORD or SMALLPOSP] for 16-bit non-negative integers. - (MOD 256) [or BYTE, or CHARACTER] for 8-bit non-negative integers. - (MOD 16) [or NIBBLE] for 4-bit non-negative integers. - (MOD 2), or BIT, for single-bit entries. - [[In general, the CommonLisp type heirarchy isn't supported; thus only the explicit names above will work.
-However, for Interlisp-D, as of 28-Sep-83, the type (MOD n) for any reasonable "n", is supported.]]
+- (MOD 2), or BIT, for single-bit entries.

+[[In general, the CommonLisp type heirarchy isn't supported; thus only of the explicit names above will work.
+However, for Interlisp-D, as 28-Sep-83, the type (MOD n) for any reasonable "n", is supported.]]
 INITIALELEMENT - Argument must be a quantity of the type specified by the ELEMENTTYPE argument, and is used to initalize all the entries of the array.
 Default is NIL for pointer type, and zero for numeric types.
+INITIALCONTENTS - If the array is zero-dimensional, the this specifies its contents; otherwise, it must a sequence whose length is equal to the first dimension, and each element thereof must be a nested structure for an array whose dimensions are the remaining dimensions, and so on.